wpscott/UxPlay/README.md

    * GPLv3, open source.
-   * Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS 15.5 clients.  **There is no support for Airplay2 video-streaming protocol.**
+   * Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS 15.5 clients.  **There is no support for Airplay2 video-streaming protocol, and none is planned.**
    * macOS computers (2011 or later, both Intel and "Apple Silicon" M1 systems) can act either as AirPlay clients, or as the server running UxPlay.
 Using AirPlay, UxPlay can